guyzmuch/personal_dot_and_config_files/README.md

 ### Set up
 1. Copy the file in the user folder (remove or do a backup if it already exist)
+`mkdir ~/.config/git cp .gitconfig ~/.config/git/config`
+or if not on linux:
 `cp .gitconfig ~/`
 2. Open the file and modify the placeholder for email and name
+`vim ~/.config/git/config`
+or if not on linux:
 `vim ~/.gitconfig`

 ### ssh key generation